s-kyy/GBM-TE-scRNAseq/gbm_gsc/1_scrna-seq_mapping/README.md

 ### 3. `run_cellranger3.sh` + `run_cellranger3.sh` [^](#scripts)

 These bash scripts directly calls the appropriate version of cellranger using defined paramters from #2

+### 4. Cellranger aggregate

+Normalization was modified to none, and no secondary analysis was performed with cellranger since it will be done with Seurat.

+Run each script while in the `1_scrna-seq_mapping` directory.